openanalytics/shinyproxy-operator/docs/deployment/README.md

   - ShinyProxy-namespace: `shinyproxy`
   - URLs: `https://shinyproxy-demo.local`

-  This is a very simple deployment of the operator, were everything runs in the same namespace.
+  This is a very simple deployment of the operator, where everything runs in the same namespace.

 - *2-namespaced-ds*:
   - Operator-mode: `namespaced`